Medibank Private/ahm and other recent data breaches – advice for foreign passport holders

 The privacy of consular clients and their families is a fundamental aspect of managing consular cases.
 This statement outlines how DFAT collects, uses, discloses and stores personal information related to consular cases in accordance with the Privacy Act 1988.
 This notice is provided pursuant to Australian Privacy Principle 5.
 To read the statements please see the Consular Privacy Collection Statement.

 Smartraveller has the latest, authoritative travel advice so you can be informed and prepared about overseas travel.
 Subscribe to receive travel advice updates – by simply supplying your name and email address – straight to your inbox.

 You can now also subscribe to the new SMS service – by supplying your mobile number – to receive critical alerts in the event of a crisis overseas.

 In a crisis, Smartraveller will activate a crisis page on its website.
 It will make it easier for you or someone you know to contact the Australian Government if you need help.
 It will supplement the consular emergency hotline.

 Visit Smartraveller.gov.au to subscribe or connect with Smartraveller on Facebook and Twitter.

 The Australian Embassy in Baghdad can provide a limited range of notarial and documentary services for a fee.

 Please note that neither the Australian Government nor the Australian Embassy guarantees the legal effectiveness of the notarised document or the accuracy of its content.
 Fees paid for notarial services are non-refundable.

-Passport applications, including renewals, must be lodged in person.
+Passport applications, including renewals, can be lodged in-person or by mail.
 For children’s applications (18 years old and under) a parent/person with parental responsibility for the child must lodge the application in person.